xbot/omnifocus-plugin-generate-work-journal/README.md

 If a completed task does not have a note and the status labels have not been set in the preferences, no status labels are appended to the end of each line.

+#### Open URL automatically

+To open a specific URL after generating the journal, you can specify it in the preferences dialog.
+For instance, if you want to publish your journal on Slack and switch to a particular channel, you can save the following URL scheme:

+`slack://channel?team=YOUR_TEAM_ID&id=YOUR_CHANNEL_ID`

 #### Generic projects

 Normally the work journal is in a format like 'PROJECT_NAME TASK_NAME STATUS', for those short tasks, we always put them in a specified project and don't want to append the project name in the generated content.